andreamoleri/DataArchitecture/Relazione.md

 APPLY BATCH;
 ```
 - **LWT**: they can be used for operations that require strong consistency.
 You perform an LTW when using the IF command for conditionals and CAS (Compare and Set).
 These commands are primarily added to INSERT and SELECT operations.
 LWTs guarantee serializable isolation but can have a performance cost.
-- **Configurable consistency levels**: determine the number of replicas that must agree on the response before an operation is considered complete.
-Common consistency levels include ONE (completed when at least one replica responds), QUORUM (completed when a majority of replicas respond), ALL, EACH_QUORUM, etc.

-Especially the last 3 structures/operations will be explored in depth in the specific chapter.
+Especially the last 2 structures/operations will be explored in depth in the specific chapter.

 ## Transactions and Aggregations
 ### MongoDB Transactions and Aggregations